Providing Investors, the diversification they need, with the downside protection they desire

 A Quantitative Engine to Drive Decisions

 The quantitative engine driving investment decisions within QID’s portfolio solutions removes behavioral biases from the investment process.
 The engine utilizes multiple sequences of technical indicators to produce the binary trading signals mentioned in the previous section.
-The engine is best viewed as a decision making overlay to any of the QID portfolio strategy models.

 Studies have shown that trading rules based on technical indicators have stood the test of time as one of several noted market anomalies demonstrating predictive power.

 Technical Analysis Applied to U.S. Sector ETFs Appears to Add Value

 The graph below illustrates how a strategy based on technical rules can potentially outperform a buy and hold strategy over time.
 The technical based strategy line (navy blue) tracks evenly with the S&P 500 (orange line) for several years, showing reasonable upside capture.
 The blue line flattens out in 2008-2009 as a result of technical signals indicating a sale of the underlying portfolio components to cash.
 Subsequent to this market drawdown period, the distance between the two lines widens and remains that way because of the capital preservation that occurred during the drawdown in the technical rules based strategy.